belaymit/Blog-App-ror/README.md

 > - Write SQL queries with Active Record.
 > - Use validations for models.
 > - Write unit tests for models.
+> - Use controllers to handle requests and render empty views.
+> - Understand Rails naming conventions.
+> - Use params from browser requests in a safe way.

 ## 🛠 Built With <a name="built-with"></a>